dutradda/jsondaora/README.md

 # if 'Person' is not a dataclass the
-# 'typingjson' decorator will call the
+# 'jsondaora' decorator will call the
 # 'dataclass' decorator
-@typingjson
+@jsondaora
 class Person:
     name: str
     age: int